Community Health Network Crestview Center

 Community Health Network Crestview Center - Anderson, IN

-Community Health Network Crestview Center is a mental health and addiction rehab center located at 3125 South Scatterfield Road, Suite 200 in the 46012 zip code in Anderson, IN.
+Community Health Network Crestview Center is a mental health and addiction treatment center located at 3125 South Scatterfield Road, Suite 200 in the 46012 zip code in Anderson, IN.
 It is operated by a private non-profit organization.
-Community Health Network Crestview Center provides relapse prevention from naltrexone, naltrexone administration and prescribes suboxone.
-Some of the treatment approaches used by Community Health Network Crestview Center include brief intervention services, cognitive behavioral therapy and relapse prevention treatment.
-Community Health Network Crestview Center provides outpatient rehab, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Community Health Network Crestview Center provides suboxone prescription, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Community Health Network Crestview Center include CBT, counseling for substance abuse and counseling for trauma victims.
+Community Health Network Crestview Center provides outpatient rehab, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
 It also provides residential treatment for substance abuse and inpatient dual diagnosis treatment.

 Address: 3125 South Scatterfield Road, Suite 200, Anderson, IN 46012